nandonyata/kerjaaja/README.md

 ---

-## Join the KerjaKita Community
+## Join the KerjaAja Community
-Whether you’re looking to earn extra income or find reliable help, KerjaKita is here to connect you with opportunities.
+Whether you’re looking to earn extra income or find reliable help, KerjaAja is here to connect you with opportunities.
 Together, we’re building a practical and inclusive gig economy that works for everyone in Indonesia.

 ---